 Because most education courses include a 20-hour practicum, students are encouraged to take these one at a time.
 Plan for about 3 hours of practicum per week, as you would for a science lab.
 Be sure to start early if you want to student teach during your senior year; otherwise you can student teach in the fall after graduation (13th term).

 Begin taking teacher education courses (EDST 180 may be taken in the first year).

 Pick up the Teacher Certification Handbook and apply to be admitted to the Teacher Education Program.

 If you haven't yet done so, pick up the Teacher Certification Handbook and apply for program admission.

-Complete any remaining courses required for certification in your particular subject area.
+Complete any remaining courses required for certification in your subject area.

 Year Prior to Student Teaching